 (2) the administration of psychotropic medication.

-A competent person admitted voluntarily to a treatment facility may be subjected to intrusive mental health treatment only with the person's written informed consent.
-For purposes of this section, "intrusive mental health treatment" means electroshock therapy and neuroleptic medication and does not include treatment for a developmental disability.
-An incompetent person who has prepared a directive under subdivision 6d regarding treatment with intrusive therapies must be treated in accordance with this section, except in cases of emergencies.
+A competent patient admitted voluntarily to a treatment facility or state-operated treatment program may be subjected to intrusive mental health treatment only with the patient's written informed consent.
+For purposes of this section, "intrusive mental health treatment" means electroconvulsive therapy and neuroleptic medication and does not include treatment for a developmental disability.
+An incompetent patient who has prepared a directive under subdivision 6d regarding intrusive mental health treatment must be treated in accordance with this section, except in cases of emergencies.

-(a) A competent adult may make a declaration of preferences or instructions regarding intrusive mental health treatment.
+(a) A competent adult patient may make a declaration of preferences or instructions regarding intrusive mental health treatment.
 These preferences or instructions may include, but are not limited to, consent to or refusal of these treatments.
+A declaration of preferences or instructions may include a health care directive under chapter 145C or a psychiatric directive.

 (b) A declaration may designate a proxy to make decisions about intrusive mental health treatment.
 A proxy designated to make decisions about intrusive mental health treatments and who agrees to serve as proxy may make decisions on behalf of a declarant consistent with any desires the declarant expresses in the declaration.

 (c) A declaration is effective only if it is signed by the declarant and two witnesses.
 The witnesses must include a statement that they believe the declarant understands the nature and significance of the declaration.
-A declaration becomes operative when it is delivered to the declarant's physician or other mental health treatment provider.
-The physician or provider must comply with it to the fullest extent possible, consistent with reasonable medical practice, the availability of treatments requested, and applicable law.
-The physician or provider shall continue to obtain the declarant's informed consent to all intrusive mental health treatment decisions if the declarant is capable of informed consent.
-A treatment provider may not require a person to make a declaration under this subdivision as a condition of receiving services.
+A declaration becomes operative when it is delivered to the declarant's physician, advanced practice registered nurse, physician assistant, or other mental health treatment provider.
+The physician, advanced practice registered nurse, physician assistant, or provider must comply with the declaration to the fullest extent possible, consistent with reasonable medical practice, the availability of treatments requested, and applicable law.
+The physician, advanced practice registered nurse, physician assistant, or provider shall continue to obtain the declarant's informed consent to all intrusive mental health treatment decisions if the declarant is capable of informed consent.
+A treatment provider must not require a patient to make a declaration under this subdivision as a condition of receiving services.

-(d) The physician or other provider shall make the declaration a part of the declarant's medical record.
-If the physician or other provider is unwilling at any time to comply with the declaration, the physician or provider must promptly notify the declarant and document the notification in the declarant's medical record.
-If the declarant has been committed as a patient under this chapter, the physician or provider may subject a declarant to intrusive treatment in a manner contrary to the declarant's expressed wishes, only upon order of the committing court.
-If the declarant is not a committed patient under this chapter, the physician or provider may subject the declarant to intrusive treatment in a manner contrary to the declarant's expressed wishes, only if the declarant is committed as mentally ill or mentally ill and dangerous to the public and a court order authorizing the treatment has been issued.
+(d) The physician, advanced practice registered nurse, physician assistant, or other provider shall make the declaration a part of the declarant's medical record.
+If the physician, advanced practice registered nurse, physician assistant, or other provider is unwilling at any time to comply with the declaration, the physician, advanced practice registered nurse, physician assistant, or provider must promptly notify the declarant and document the notification in the declarant's medical record.
+The physician, advanced practice registered nurse, physician assistant, or provider may subject the declarant to intrusive treatment in a manner contrary to the declarant's expressed wishes, only if the declarant is committed as a person who poses a risk of harm due to mental illness or as a person who has a mental illness and is dangerous to the public and a court order authorizing the treatment has been issued or an emergency has been declared under section 253B.092, subdivision 3.

 (e) A declaration under this subdivision may be revoked in whole or in part at any time and in any manner by the declarant if the declarant is competent at the time of revocation.
-A revocation is effective when a competent declarant communicates the revocation to the attending physician or other provider.
-The attending physician or other provider shall note the revocation as part of the declarant's medical record.
+A revocation is effective when a competent declarant communicates the revocation to the attending physician, advanced practice registered nurse, physician assistant, or other provider.
+The attending physician, advanced practice registered nurse, physician assistant, or other provider shall note the revocation as part of the declarant's medical record.

 (f) A provider who administers intrusive mental health treatment according to and in good faith reliance upon the validity of a declaration under this subdivision is held harmless from any liability resulting from a subsequent finding of invalidity.